 Establish eye contact

 Maintaining eye contact in a video interview may seem tricky and even awkward, but it is possible and necessary.
-When recording your one-way video interview, be sure to look straight into the webcam -- do not look at yourself on the screen.
+When recording your one-way video interview, be sure to look straight into the webcam — do not look at yourself on the screen.
 Imagine that there is a person sitting across from you listening to your answers.
 When you look into the webcam, the recruiter/hiring manager who will be reviewing your one-way interview will feel more engaged because it’s as if you’re looking at them.
-Also be aware of the lighting.
+Also, be aware of the lighting.
 Lighting is crucial.
 Two lights in front of you and one behind you are good.
 In some cases, (unbeknownst to the applicant) we have seen the “Phantom of the Opera” on the other side of the screen, or lighting mistakes that make a person suddenly appear 10 years older than their actual age.
-The one way to be certain of the lighting’s affect is to take the time to see the prospective result from the other side of the screen in advance.
+One way to be certain of the lighting’s effect is to take the time to see the prospective result from the other side of the screen in advance.

 Sit up straight

 Good posture in an interview is very important.
 Slouching or leaning back in your seat may give off the impression that you aren’t taking the interview seriously or vibes of boredom and disinterest.
 Crossing your arms should also be avoided as this is a signal perceived as unapproachable and defensive.
 Camera angles are important.
 You shouldn’t be looking up or down at the camera.
-And, of course, at all costs you want to avoid the classic mistake of the camera pointing directly into the nose.
+And, of course, at all costs, you want to avoid the classic mistake of the camera pointing directly into the nose.

 When people have a lot of nervous energy, they tend to shake their legs, move their hands around a lot, or tap their fingers on the table.
 Try your best to avoid movements that may convey that you’re nervous and may be distracting to the recruiter/hiring manager reviewing your interview.

-Overall, you should still be aiming to present yourself as a top tier candidate even when it’s not really face-to-face.
+Overall, you should still be aiming to present yourself as a top-tier candidate even when it’s not really face-to-face.